awsdocs/aws-pricing-calculator-user-guide/doc_source/advanced-estimate.md

 AWS Pricing Calculator lists all available instance types\.
 AWS Pricing Calculator starts with the default instance type **t2\.xlarge** selected\.
 You can use the search bar to filter the instance list by column names\.
 If you don't select a column to filter by, AWS Pricing Calculator uses the **API name** column as the default\.

-These are the available Amazon EC2 instance families\.

-**T2 Instance Family**
-T2 instances are Burstable Performance Instances that provide a baseline level of CPU performance with the ability to burst above the baseline\.
-For more information about this instance family, see **General Purpose** on the [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/) page\.

-**M5 Instance Family**
-M5 instances are the latest generation of General Purpose Instances\.
-This family provides a balance of compute, memory, and network resources, and it is a good choice for many applications\.
-For more information about this instance family, see **General Purpose** on the [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/) page\.

-**M4 Instance Family**
-M4 instances provide a balance of compute, memory, and network resources, and it is a good choice for many applications\.
-For more information about this instance family, see **General Purpose** on the [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/) page\.

-**C5 Instance Family**
-C5 instances are optimized for compute\-intensive workloads and deliver very cost\-effective high performance at a low price per compute ratio\.
-For more information about this instance family, see **Compute Optimized** on the [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/) page\.

-**C4 Instance Family**
-C4 instances are optimized for compute\-intensive workloads and deliver very cost\-effective high performance at a low price per compute ratio\.
-For more information about this instance family, see **Compute Optimized** on the [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/) page\.

-**X1e Instance Family**
-X1e instances are optimized for high\-performance databases, in\-memory databases and other memory intensive enterprise applications\.
-X1e instances offer one of the lowest price per GiB of RAM among Amazon EC2 instance types\.
-For more information about this instance family, see **Memory Optimized** on the [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/) page\.

-**X1 Instance Family**
-X1 instances are optimized for large\-scale, enterprise\-class and in\-memory applications, and offer one of the lowest price per GiB of RAM among Amazon EC2 instance types\.
-For more information about this instance family, see **Memory Optimized** on the [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/) page\.

-**R4 Instance Family**
-In\-memory databases \(e\.g\.
-SAP HANA\), big data processing engines \(e\.g\.
-Apache Spark or Presto\), high performance computing \(HPC\)\.
-Certified by SAP to run Business Warehouse on HANA \(BW\), Data Mart Solutions on HANA, Business Suite on HANA \(SoH\), Business Suite S/4HANA\.
-For more information about this instance family, see **Memory Optimized** on the [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/) page\.

-**P3 Instance Family**
-P3 instances are the latest generation of general purpose GPU instances\.
-For more information about this instance family, see **Accelerated Computing** on the [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/) page\.

-**P2 Instance Family**
-P2 instances are intended for general\-purpose GPU compute applications\.
-For more information about this instance family, see **Accelerated Computing** on the [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/) page\.

-**G3 Instance Family**
-G3 instances are optimized for graphics\-intensive applications\.
-For more information about this instance family, see **Accelerated Computing** on the [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/) page\.

-**F1 Instance Family**
-F1 instances offer customizable hardware acceleration with field programmable gate arrays \(FPGAs\)\.
-For more information about this instance family, see **Accelerated Computing** on the [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/) page\.

-**H1 Instance Family**
-H1 instances feature up to 16 TB of HDD\-based local storage, deliver high disk throughput, and a balance of compute and memory\.
-For more information about this instance family, see **Storage Optimized** on the [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/) page\.

-**I3 Instance Family**
-This instance family provides Non\-Volatile Memory Express \(NVMe\) SSD\-backed instance storage optimized for low latency, very high random I/O performance, high sequential read throughput and provide high IOPS at a low cost\.
-I3 also offers Bare Metal instances \(i3\.metal\), powered by the Nitro System, for non\-virtualized workloads, workloads that benefit from access to physical resources, or workloads that may have license restrictions\.
-For more information about this instance family, see **Storage Optimized** on the [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/) page\.

-**D2 Instance Family**
-D2 instances feature up to 48 TB of HDD\-based local storage, deliver high disk throughput, and offer the lowest price per disk throughput performance on Amazon EC2\.
-For more information about this instance family, see **Storage Optimized** on the [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/) page\.

 For more information about the prices of available instance types, see the [Amazon EC2 Pricing](https://aws.amazon.com/ec2/pricing/) page\.

 ## Workload<a name="ec2-advanced-workload"></a>